markohujo/IBM-Certifications/README.md

 # IBM Certifications App

 Web app that lets students enroll in various courses and earn certifications.
 Built with Spring Boot and Vue.js in a team of 4 during IBM Virtual Java Academy 2021.
-We were awarded the best team of the academy for building this app.

 ### Main features:
 - Supports three user roles: **student**, **manager** and **administrator**